ucsd-cse11-s20/ucsd-cse11-s20.github.io/pa5/index.md

 - Show running the two examples of `Longest` above, with their results clearly visible in the terminal

-We've made a short link demonstrating how to make a screencast with Zoom:
+We've made a short tutorial demonstrating how to make a screencast with Zoom:

 [Screencast Tutorial](https://drive.google.com/open?id=1KROMAQuTCk40zwrEFotlYSJJQdcG_GUU)